CT-Data-Collaborative/fetal-and-infant-mortality-5-year-aggregations-by-town/README.md

 Fetal and Infant Mortality - 5-Year Aggregations by Town reports the number and rate of fetal, neonatal, natal, and infant deaths.

-Data Source: Connecticut Department of Public Health - Data Transfer via Email
+Data Source: Connecticut Department of Public Health - Data Transfer

 ## License MIT